How To Use Your Annual Credit Card Travel Credits

 US Bank Altitude Reserve

-Almost any type of travel purchase will be automatically reimbursed.
-Avoid gift card purchases with this card, since even small amounts have been reported to cause account shutdowns.
+Avoid gift card purchases with this card, since even small amounts have been reported to cause account shutdowns in the past.